-This data is collected using a STANDARDIZED test that is administered with MINIMAL or NO accomodations or modifications for differently-abled students such as Special Needs children or English Language learners.
-Therefore, if a school has specialty programs, those students’ scores are INCLUDED in the results.
-Also, if a student is eligible for an exemption from the test because professional educators believe the (week long) test would be too overwhelming or stressful for the special needs student, they in fact receive a zero.
+This data is collected using a STANDARDIZED test that is administered with MINIMAL or NO accommodations or modifications for differently-abled students such as Special Needs children or English Language learners.
+Therefore, if a school has speciality programs, those students’ scores are INCLUDED in the results.
+Also, if a student is eligible for an exemption from the test because professional educators believe the (week-long) test would be too overwhelming or stressful for the special needs student, they, in fact, receive a zero.
 Exemption?!!
 Doesn’t sound like an exemption to me.
 For example, at our school, we have 5 special needs classrooms with around 10 students per class who have designations of Mild Intellectual Delay or Developmental Disability.
-When these students are in grades 3 and 6 they either write the test that is not at their academic level, but grade level, and most likely will score much lower than the provincial standard, or these students are given exemptions, subsequently recieving a zero.
+When these students are in grades 3 and 6 they either write the test that is not at their academic level, but grade level, and most likely will score much lower than the provincial standard, or these students are given exemptions, subsequently receiving a zero.
 These scores are recorded and included in our school scores.
 Also, English Language learners are not given translations in their first language.
 These scores are also included.

 I implore you to make informed decisions regarding your child’s education, please don’t be fooled into believing you have to live in Lawrence Park to receive the education you deserve.
 The TDSB, although not perfect, is a fantastic network of brilliant minds, just itching to teach your child something new and exciting.

-Lastly, if you are in the home buying game, like I am, and really want to learn more about your child’s potential school (s): Go to the school.
+Lastly, if you are in the home-buying game like I am, and really want to learn more about your child’s potential school (s): Go to the school.
 Talk to a teacher or two.
 Talk to the office administrator.
 Read the bulletin boards.
 Meet the parent council!
-Inquire about extra curricular opportunites.
+Inquire about extracurricular opportunities.
 I bet you will be pleasantly surprised.